Xydez/bittorrent-rs/README.md

   * Maybe have a priority byte for each torrent.
 The client will make sure all of the higher pieces are downloading before continuing to download the lower pieces.

 ┌┐└┘├┤┬┴┼╭╮╰╯─│

-TorrentAdded ─── Connect to peers and add work
-┌─ WorkAdded ─── All peer threads check for work
-├─ AvailablePiecesUpdated ─── That peer checks for work ╰─── If work is found, pop it and start downloading

-fuck this do later

-TODO: We need to run async code in callbacks

-IDEA: Peer.add(work: Work)